 4. Shall support the language customization mechanisms specified in Chapter 15 in an implementation-defined manner

-5. Shall support at least the relationships between elements as specified in Appendix B
+5. Shall support the relationships between elements as specified in Appendix B

 6. May support the example viewpoints described in Appendix C